 The other problem was that after an initial burst of excitement in the 1960s, companies then started to realise that motorway services were expensive to build and didn't make them a lot of money.
 It was embarrassing for the Department if they were to invest in a new site, pay for a lengthy tender process, and then receive either zero responses or a couple of appalling ones - both of which happened.
 To avoid this, they would hold back on the less lucrative sites until traffic levels improved.

 Despite falling at the final hurdle, at most services of this Type you will be able to find evidence that something was planned: space for an exit on the motorway, a fence that reveals somebody had bought the land, or even a bridge to carry the customers.
 As time went on, the Department began to invest less until they were sure it was going ahead.
 In this section, we examine that evidence.

 Most services in this list are Type 2, but this is a new section and there are currently a few others in there too.
-You can also view this information and a number of other sites on a map.

 |M40 between J3 and J4|